** Denotes Collaboratively Trained Professional

 Attorney Linda Sternberg has practiced family law in the greater Boston area for more than 30 years.
 Linda is a collaborative practitioner, mediator and litigator in all aspects of family law.
 Her areas of expertise and experience include divorce, paternity, child support, alimony/spousal support, custody and parenting plans, guardianships and conservatorships, modifications and contempt actions.
 Attorney Sternberg serves as a court-appointed Guardian ad Litem and also as an attorney for children.
 Attorney Sternberg is devoted to helping families resolve their disputes as amicably as possible using her wealth of experience, strong advocacy, empathy, compassion and sense of humor.
 For more information, see http://www.SternbergLaw.com.

 Karen Van Kooy is a partner at Israel, Van Kooy & Days, LLC located in Coolidge Corner, Brookline.
 Karen represents women and men in all stages of family transitions, including divorce, custody, child support and post-divorce matters.
-Karen also works with people to create fair and loving pre and post nuptial agreements to strengthen their marriage.
-Central to Karen’s approach in domestic relations matter is to attend to the immediate needs of a client, whose life may be in upheaval, while assisting the client in defining the big picture: life after the transition.
+Karen also works with people to create fair and loving pre and post-nuptial agreements to strengthen their marriage.
+Central to Karen’s approach in domestic relations matter is to attend to the immediate needs of a client, whose life may be in upheaval while assisting the client in defining the big picture: life after the transition.
 Finding the right process for each situation, whether it is litigation, mediation or the collaborative law process is an essential first step, and Karen is trained and practices all three approaches.
-Karen is a board member of the Divorce Center.
+Karen is the chairperson of the Parents Apart program and a former board member of the Divorce Center.

-Attorney Wasserman emphasizes dispute resolution, not dispute escalation.
+Attorney Marion Lee Wasserman emphasizes dispute resolution, not dispute escalation.
 In addition to mediation and collaborative law, she offers traditional legal representation emphasizing negotiated settlement.
-Attorney Wasserman has a special interest in divorce and parent-child issues, including the structuring of parenting plans.
-She is a former Vice President of the Massachusetts Council on Family Mediation and is currently on the MCFM Board of Directors.
+Marion has a special interest in divorce and parent-child issues, including the structuring of parenting plans and including financially complex divorces.
+She is a former Vice President of the Massachusetts Council on Family Mediation and formerly served on the MCFM Board of Directors.

-Areas of practice: divorce, post-divorce, custody, parenting plans, temporary separation, prenuptial agreements, relationship agreements, nontraditional relationships and family business.
+Areas of practice: divorce, post-divorce, custody, parenting plans, temporary separation, prenuptial agreements, relationship agreements.

 Attorney Woodacre’s practice concentrates in custody, litigation, division of assets, alimony, modification, relocation and child custody cases often involving forensic litigation and mediation skills.
-It is a full family law service highly experienced in litigation and child custody and removal cases.
-She maintains two offices, one in Wellesley, the other in Natick working in Greater Boston courts as well as Bristol and Worcester Counties where she can meet clients at a satellite location.
+It is a full service family law boutique highly experienced in litigation and child custody and removal cases.
+She works in all Greater Boston courts as well as Bristol and Worcester Counties where she can meet clients at a satellite location.
 Her practice is not limited by geography.
 Spanish facility.